crusoecloud/terraform-provider-crusoe/readme.md

 To get started, first [install Terraform](https://developer.hashicorp.com/terraform/downloads).
 Then, get an access keypair from https://console.crusoecloud.com/security/tokens and add the following to `~/.crusoe/config`:

-Note that Terraform does not read the `profile="env"` line at the top of the config file; it takes its environment directly from the `[default]` section.
+Note that Terraform does not read the `profile="profile-name"` line at the top of the config file; it takes its environment directly from the `[default]` section.

 ```toml
 [default]